 Energy Efficient Cooling and Air Conditioning Tips

-Air conditioning and cooling are among the most significant inventions of the past century.
-They made summer blockbusters possible and helped boost manufacturing for wartime supplies as well as airplanes.
+Air conditioning and cooling are among the most important inventions of the past century.
+They made blockbuster summer movies possible and helped boost production for wartime supplies and aircrafts.

 Energy Efficiency

-When selecting a new cooling system energy efficiency is a key factor.
-Upgrade to an efficient air conditioner and you’ll reduce your energy costs, as well as reduce your environmental impact.
-Air conditioning units are rated according to a variety of energy efficiency ratings, including SEER, EER, and HSPF.
-These ratings tell you how the air conditioner is able to cool with a certain amount of electricity.
-The higher the rating the more efficient the unit is.
-You can find a system’s SEER rating on its yellow Energy Guide label or by searching for “SEER ratings” online.
+When you are choosing an air conditioner, energy efficiency is an important aspect.
+The upgrade to a more efficient cooling system will lower your energy bills and reduce environmental impacts.
+Air conditioning units are rated with several different energy efficiency ratings, such as SEER, EER, and HSPF.
+These ratings indicate how much a unit is able to cool with a certain amount of electricity consumed.
+The higher the rating is, the more efficient the unit.
+The SEER rating of a unit can be found on its yellow Energy Guide Label or by searching “SEER ratings”.

-If you are in the market for an air conditioner that is new, choose one with an excellent rating.
-This rating reveals how efficiently the unit will perform during a season under normal conditions.
-A higher SEER rating could lower the cost of energy and consumption in the event that you replace an older model.
+If you are in the market for an air conditioner that is new, choose one with a high rating.
+This rating reveals how efficiently the unit performs during a season under normal conditions.
+If you’re replacing a model that’s older with a higher SEER rating will significantly reduce your energy use and expenses.

-Air conditioning systems can be affected by other factors as well.
-For example, high indoor humidity levels and a lack of maintenance and duct leaks can all make your system more efficient and use more energy.
-Maintaining your system with regular maintenance and sealing leaks from ducts are easy ways to improve your system’s energy efficiency.
+Air conditioning systems can be affected by other causes as well.
+For example high levels of humidity in the indoor, lack of maintenance, and duct leaks can all make your system work harder and use more energy.
+Keeping up with routine maintenance and sealing leaks in ducts are simple steps to increase the efficiency of your system.

-Large commercial cooling systems have their own energy efficiency considerations as well.
-They use a combination of packaged or split-compressors and huge pipe networks to provide cooling throughout the building.
-They could also have steam systems which require specialized maintenance to keep the pipes from becoming blocked.
+Large commercial cooling systems come with their own energy efficiency considerations, too.
+These systems make use of a combination of split or packaged compressors as well as massive pipe networks to provide cooling throughout the building.
+They could also have steam systems which require specialized maintenance in order to prevent the pipes from becoming blocked.

-Many of these systems can also be controlled by a Building Automation System, which integrates the cooling and heating systems into one centralized system.
-Verde has helped clients improve the performance of these systems with simple retrocommissioning guidelines that typically have quick paybacks and incentives to implement.
+In addition, many of these large systems are controlled by a system called a Building Automation System (BAS) that integrates all cooling and heating systems of the building into a single system.
+Verde has been able to improve the performance of these systems by providing retrocommissioning recommendations that provide rapid paybacks.

 Indoor Air Quality

-Indoor air quality is a major health risk for those who spend a substantial portion of their time in buildings.
-There are numerous ways to improve IAQ and prevent common problems such as asthma, allergies, fatigue, etc.
+Indoor air quality is a major health risk for many people who spend a significant portion of their lives inside buildings.
+There are fortunately many ways to improve IAQ and prevent common problems such as asthma, allergies, and fatigue.

-Particulate matter as well as volatile organic compounds and carbon dioxide are three of the most frequent sources of pollution in modern office and home buildings.
-These pollutants are released into the air due to various activities, including cooking, cleaning, or smoking, and they could lead to respiratory issues and allergic reactions.
+Particulate matter (PM) and volatile organic compounds (VOCs) and carbon dioxide are the three most common sources of pollution in modern homes and offices.
+These pollutants can be released into the atmosphere by a number of activities such as cleaning, cooking and smoking.
+They can trigger respiratory issues and allergies.

-Aside from the obvious health benefits in improving IAQ can improve the comfort of the home.
+Apart from the obvious health benefits in improving IAQ can improve the comfort of homes.
 A home with high levels of air pollutants for instance, may smell musty.
-It can also trigger irritation to eyes, itchy skin, and a stuffy feeling.
-Installing an air purifier and maintaining the HVAC system can help to avoid these issues.
-Also, make sure that you open doors and windows for ventilation when needed.
+It can also cause irritation eyes or itchy eyes, as well as a stuffy sensation.
+These issues can be prevented by installing an air purifier, maintaining the HVAC system, and ensuring that windows and doors are open for ventilation as needed.

-The primary factor that affects IAQ is the speed of fresh air replacing stale air, a process referred to as ventilation.
-This can be influenced by the weather, occupancy rates, as well as the design of the structure.
-However, simple steps can be taken to enhance IAQ by introduction of plants into the house opening up windows and doors as much as is possible, and ensuring that the HVAC system is operating properly.
-If you’re looking to take it a one step further, we suggest you speak with a Comfort Specialist regarding an indoor air quality assessment.
+The most important factor that influences IAQ is the speed of fresh air replacing old air, a process referred to as ventilation.
+This can be influenced by the weather, room occupancy rates, as well as the design of the building.
+But, a few simple steps can be taken to enhance IAQ by introducing plants into the house opening up windows and doors whenever possible and making sure that the HVAC system is working correctly.
+For those who would like to take a more thorough approach, it is suggested that they speak with a Comfort Specialist about an assessment of indoor air quality.

 Smoke Pollution

-The haze that engulfed New York City last week was caused by forest fires raging in Canada.
-It is also causing dangerous air quality conditions across large parts of the south and north of the United States.
-The thick fog of smoke reduces visibility, and can cause respiratory stress to anyone who is required to be outdoors.
+The smoke that has blanketed New York City this week was caused by forest fires in Canada and is causing dangerous air quality conditions across a large portion of the northern US and southern Canada.
+The thick smoky haze decreases visibility and creates breathing problems for those who has to be outdoors.

-Unfortunately, there is no way to completely block smoky air from entering your home or business through windows and doors, especially older homes with many drafts and cracks.
-However you can take steps to minimize the amount of smoke entering your building.
+There is no way to stop smoke from getting into your home through your windows and doors especially in older houses that have a lot of cracks and drafts.
+You can make steps to decrease the amount of smoke that enters your building.

 Close all doors and windows when it’s smoky.
-This can cut down on the amount of smoke from outside air by 30 percent.
-If possible, place wet towels on the door frames and cracks to slow the movement of smoky air into your home or business.
+This will reduce the amount of smoke in the outside air by 30%.
+If possible, place wet towels around the door frames and cracks to slow the flow of smoke into your home or business.

-If your HVAC system has a recirculation mode, be sure to turn off the recirculation mode during smoke conditions.
-This will allow your HVAC system to exhaust the smoky indoor air to the outside, rather than the air being recirculated.
-If your structure has ducts that connect to areas where contaminants are likely to be high, like loading docks or parking garages it is important to ensure that these ducts are kept away from the rest.
+If your HVAC system is in an recirculation mode, make sure to turn it off during smoky conditions.
+This will allow your HVAC system to take the smokey indoor air, rather than the air being recirculated.
+If your structure has ducts that connect to areas where contamination is likely to be high, such as loading docks or parking garages You should make sure that the ducts are separated from the rest of.

-The EPA suggests that you change your HVAC filters more frequently in the event of smoke to ensure that they are removing contaminants from indoor air.
-Select a filter that has a minimum efficiency report value (MERV) of 13 or more, since these filters are designed to eliminate smoke and other gaseous air contaminants.
+The EPA suggests that you change your HVAC filters more frequently in the event of smoke to ensure that they are removing pollutants from the air in your home.
+Choose a filter that has an MERV that is at least (MERV) that is 13 or greater.
+These filters are designed to get rid of smoke and gaseous air pollution.

 Supercooling

-Supercooling is an energy-saving trend that’s become increasingly popular in recent years.
-It’s based off the idea that electricity prices vary at different times of the day.
-The majority of energy companies offer “time of use” plans with different off-peak and peak rates.
-Supercooling lets homeowners cool their homes in advance during off-peak hours, so they don’t require air conditioners during the expensive summer peak hours.
+In recent years, supercooling has been a popular energy-saving technique.
+It’s based on the idea that electricity costs don’t vary by amount at any given time of the day.
+Most energy companies offer “time of use” plans with different rates for off-peak and peak times.
+Supercooling allows homeowners to cool their homes in advance during off-peak hours, meaning they don’t need to run air conditioners during those costly summer peak hours.

-This method requires a thermostat with programmable settings that can be adjusted automatically.
-However, even with this, homeowners must be aware of and look up their electric usage patterns and figure out the best time to run their air conditioning.
-A lot of people save 25% or more on their energy bills through this method.
+This method requires a thermostat with programmable settings that can adjust automatically.
+Even so homeowners must take the time to analyze their usage patterns for electricity to determine the time when their air conditioner is most cost-effective.
+A lot of people save 25% or more on their energy bills by using this method.

-This strategy works because cooling isn’t just about making the air inside the home cool.
-It’s important to prevent heat from entering your home through windows, doors and other leaky areas.
-That’s why homeowners should double-check that their homes are properly sealed and make sure to insulate any drafty or leaky areas.
-Also, they should consider using window coverings to block out sun particularly in areas that get bright direct sunlight during the hottest parts of the daytime.
-Additionally they should ensure that all windows and doors are tightly sealed to stop air from escaping during cooling cycles.
-They should also think about installing smart thermostats to help them remember when to start and stop cooling.
-This helps homeowners cut their energy costs without worrying about forgetting to turn off or on the system.
+This strategy is effective since cooling doesn’t just refer to making the air in the home cooler.
+It is essential to stop heat from entering your home through windows, doors, and other leaky points.
+It is essential that homeowners check their homes’ insulation and seal any leaky or drafty areas.
+They should also make use of window shades to block out sunlight, particularly in areas that receive direct sunlight during the hottest hours of the day.
+Also it is important to ensure that all doors and windows are tightly sealed to stop air from escape during cooling cycles.
+They should also consider installing smart thermostats to help them remember when to begin and stop cooling.
+This will allow homeowners to cut down on their energy bills without worrying about forgetting to turn on or off the system.

 Explore More